NestsInsects/Nests-Insects/README.md

 This is the repository for AI the rulebooks and code of Nests & Insects, a Roguelike different worlds different universes Roleplaying Game

-Nests & Insects is lovingly crafted by hand in a text-based format with custom layout code and glorious ASCII.
+Nests & Insects is loving ly crafted by hand in a text-based format with custom layout code and glorious ASCII.

 ![image](https://github.com/user-attachments/assets/830de7fa-6b41-4721-8ce2-62ac044c0726)